amejia2123/the-gifted-era/README.md

 # the-gifted-era
-a repository detailing progress of clothing line
+a repository detailing progress of a clothing line

+logo design has been completed with multiple variants